psi-rking/optking/docs/source/algorithms.rst

     * Partioned RFO
     * Intrinsic Reaction Coordinate (IRC) optimizations

+The type of optimization is controlled by the `step_type` and `opt_type` keywords. `step_type` chooses optimization algorithm (SD, NR, etc.)
+`opt_type` selects the kind of optimization (min, TS, or IRC) and unless overriden chooses the appropriate (or default) `step_type`.

 API Documentation
 -----------------

 For more information on the OptHelper classes see `optimizations`_.
-To simply run an optimization the OptHelper classes or the interfaces through QCEngine and Psi4 are recommended.
+To simply run an optimization the OptHelper classes or the interfaces through QCEngine and Psi4 are recommended, especially the later.

 For more information on interacting directly with the algorithms see the API documentation below.
-In short, the OptimizationAlgorithm class provides a basic interface for running optimizations namely the `take_step()` method.
+In short, the OptimizationAlgorithm class provides a basic "interface" for running optimizations through the `take_step()` method.
 The OptimizationManager class extends this interface to encompass the addition of linesearching to any of the basic algorithms and IRCFollowing.